 These are very exciting times for our school.
 In 2017 Derbyshire County Council (DCC) committed over £12m to build a brand-new school.
 The school has been in the unique position of being able to work with DCC to deliver a school which meets the needs of our pupils.
 After an open tender process, the school chose a London based architect, Curl la Tourelle Head to design the school.

 We have been working very closely with our architects and DCC to arrive at a proposal that delivers a school which will serve, adapt and grow with our current and future pupils.
-The new school is proposed to be located on the north of Highfield plantation, and subject to us gaining planning approval, construction will hopefully start in 2020.
+The new school is proposed to be located on the north of Highfield plantation and construction will hopefully start in 2020.

 Our pupils’ needs have been central to the design process.
 Alongside the classrooms and shared spaces, we have also incorporated a number of specialist therapy rooms including soft play, rebound and sensory.
 We believe that these rooms, alongside our pool, will play a vital part in our pupil’s journey through school, helping them to be the best they can be.